ampproject/amphtml/ads/fusion.md

 ## Configuration

-For configuration and implementation details, please contact Fusion support team support@adtoma.com
+For configuration and implementation details, please contact the Fusion support team: support@adtoma.com

 Supported parameters:

-- data-ad-server
+- `data-ad-server`
-- data-media-zone
+- `data-media-zone`
-- data-layout
+- `data-layout`
-- data-space
+- `data-space`
-- data-parameters
+- `data-parameters`

-Parameters should be passed as key&value pairs '&' separated.
-Missing value equals 'true'.
-So '...&isMobile&...' from example above stands for '...&isMobile=true&...'.
+Parameters should be passed as `key&value` pairs `&` separated.
+Missing value equals `true`.
+So `...&isMobile&...` from the example above stands for `...&isMobile=true&...`.